tbonfort/be-big-data/README.md

         "....and 214 more..."]
 }
 ```
-upon receiving an HTTP request, the worker should:
+upon receiving an HTTP request, the program should:

 - decode the json payload
 - for each dataset, extract the buffer of shape (3,width,height) starting at (x0,y0)